 In addition, pursuant to the Contribution Agreement, upon completion of this offering, BioXcel will grant us a first right to negotiate exclusive rights to any additional product candidates in the fields of neuroscience and immuno-oncology, or the Option Field, that BioXcel may identify on its own, excluding the Candidates, and not in connection with BioXcel's provision of services to us under the Services Agreement as defined and described below.
 This option for first negotiation shall be valid for a period of five years from the date of this offering.
 Within 60 days of identifying a potential product candidate in the Option Field, BioXcel shall present such identified candidate to us and we shall then have up to 180 days in which to evaluate such product candidate, or the Evaluation Period.
-If we wish to negotiate for the exclusive rights to such product candidate, we shall notify BioXcel in writing prior to the end of the Evaluation Period, and upon such notification, we and BioXcel shall negotiate in good faith commercially reasonable terms pursuant to which we can receive BioXcel's rights to develop and/or commercialize such product candidate, BioXcel shall be free to develop and/or commercialize such product candidate either by itself or with one or more third parties.
+If we wish to negotiate for the exclusive rights to such product candidate, we shall notify BioXcel in writing prior to the end of the Evaluation Period, and upon such notification, we and BioXcel shall negotiate in good faith commercially reasonable terms pursuant to which we can receive BioXcel's rights to such product candidate.
+If we are unable to mutually agree, in writing, within 90 days after the end of the Evaluation Period to terms regarding our rights to develop and/or commercialize such product candidate either by itself or with one or more third parties.
 Prior to the fifth anniversary of this offering, BioXcel has also agreed to not provide product identification collaborative services to third parties in the fields of neuroscience or immuno-oncology when such third parties utilize EvolverAI.